Plutonomicon/plutarch-plutus/docs/TRICKS.md

   }
 ```

 The _field names_ don't matter though.
-They are merely labels that don't exist in runtime.
+They are merely labels that don't exist at runtime.

 # Prefer statically building constants whenever possible

 Whenever you can build a Plutarch constant out of a pure Haskell value - do it!
 Functions such as `pconstant`, `phexByteStr` operate on regular Haskell synonyms of Plutarch types.
-Unlike `pcon`, which potentially works on Plutarch terms (ex: `pcon $ PJust x`, `x` is a `Term s a`).
+Unlike `pcon`, which potentially works on Plutarch terms (e.g. `pcon $ PJust x`, `x` is a `Term s a`).
 A Plutarch term is an entirely "runtime" concept.
 "Runtime" as in "Plutus Core Runtime".
 They only get evaluated during runtime!

 On the other hand, whenever you transform a Haskell synonym to its corresponding Plutarch type using `pconstant`, `phexByteStr` etc. - you're _directly_ building a Plutus Core constant.
 This is entirely static!
 There are no runtime function calls, no runtime building, it's just _there_, inside the compiled script.